Creating and Running a Laravel Project in ServBay

 Summary

-With ServBay, you can easily set up a local development environment on macOS for creating and running Laravel projects.
-ServBay’s pre-integrated PHP, Composer, Caddy web server, and numerous database and cache services greatly simplify the entire configuration process.
-With just a few straightforward steps, you can spin up a new Laravel project, configure the web server, and kick-start development—with seamless integration and testing for multiple database and cache technologies.
-ServBay is committed to providing developers with an efficient and user-friendly local development experience.
+With ServBay, you can easily set up a local development environment to create and run Laravel projects.
+ServBay’s built-in PHP, Composer, Caddy web server, and various databases and caching services greatly simplify environment configuration.
+In just a few steps, you can create a new Laravel project, configure your web server, and begin development—all while easily integrating and testing database and caching features.
+ServBay is committed to delivering an efficient, user-friendly local development experience for developers.

-If you encounter issues, consult ServBay’s official documentation or seek support from the community.
+If you encounter any issues during setup or usage, refer to ServBay’s official documentation or seek help from the community.